roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-06 ****** byCathartico© It was just a normal week in the law-office Stanton, Erickson & Partners.
+It was just a normal week in the law-office Stanton, Erickson & Partners.
 Nothing out of the ordinary happened and every one minded his own business - - every one but a special secretary.

  Vanessa's country club adventure didn't leave her alone.
 She was frightened beyond believe how people might react to her presence.
 Over the course of the days, she got more and more convinced that every member knew it had been her on the balcony.
 But she didn't know for sure, did she?